Noelwiz/RegionalismsOnReddit/README.md

 Alternatively the data will automatically be downloaded when you run the the ProcessToText.py file that pre-processes the data.
 <br>
 To choose the subreddits used, edit the data/CurrentSubredditSet.txt file and write the names of subreddits, which are case sensitive, on their own line.
 All the scripts use this file to choose what to work with.

+# Future Work and Spinoff Ideas
+First of all, this project needs some named entity recognition to strip out proper nouns that fill it up.
+Currently (6/13/2020), the TF-IDF based filtering works great, especially when you add more subreddits, but the data is largely filled with local politicians, street names, and places.
+On the one hand, I'm extremely happy it's finding local stuff, including the regionalisms, on the other hand, it's unusable other than as proof that the idea works.<br>
+- [ ] Proper Noun removal with named entitiy recognition
+- [ ] Number removal (while still allowing ascii faces, or words in the regionalisms.txt to remain
+- [ ] Better bot detection and removal
+- [ ] Better URL removal
+- [ ] Make the package more user friendly, and allow for integration with other projects.
+<br><br>
+I failed to get to my goal of dynamically identifying that range of tf-idf values which would be important in making this useful, however it might still be fine as long as you have a city with known regionalisms to set the tf-idf score range with. <br><br>
+I really wanted to use this project as a spring board for looking at linguistic similarities between internet communities, so, getting some working hirearchical document classification would be really nice.
+<br><br>
+In a similar vain, mapping terms would be another cool spinoff.
+There are plenty of linguistic maps for how spoken language varies, but not vocabulary.
+The only part remaining for this would be a way to go from a subreddit's name to a location on a map, and then coloring the map.<br><br>